Torus Quotients as Global Quotients by Finite Groups: Characterization of torus quotients: proof of main theorem

 By Remark \ref{rmk:canonical-local-rings}, we have

 where $R$ is a complete local ring and $G$ acts freely away from a codimension 2 closed subscheme of $\spec R$.
 Let $\m$ be the maximal ideal of $R$.
 By Lemma \ref{l:diagonalizable-complete-local}, $\hhat\O_{X,x}$ is isomorphic the complete local ring of a pointed affine toric variety $Y$ at its distinguished point $y$.
-Let $\Y$ be the canonical stack over $Y$.
 By Remark \ref{rmk:canonical-local-rings}, we have a cartesian diagram

 By Corollary \ref{cor:pointed-affine-restriction}, $\Cl(\hhat\O_{X,x})\cong \Cl(Y)$, so there is a divisor $D'_i$ on $Y$ whose class has the same image in $\Cl(\hhat \O_{X,x})$ as that of $D_i$, and the images of the $D_i$ generate $\Cl(\hhat \O_{X,x})$ if and only if the $D_i'$ generate $\Cl(Y)$.
-The residual representation of $\bigoplus\O_\X(D_i)$ at $z$ is faithful if and only if the residual representation of $\bigoplus\O_\Y(D'_i)$ at $z$ is faithful.
-Since $y$ is the torus-invariant point of $Y$, this is equivalent to faithfulness of all residual representations $\bigoplus\O_\Y(D'_i)$, which by Lemma \ref{lem:lb}, holds exactly when the $D_i'$ generate $\Cl(Y)$. \end{proof}
+The residual representation of $\bigoplus\O_{X^\can}(D_i)$ at $z$ is faithful if and only if the residual representation of $\bigoplus\O_{Y^\can}(D'_i)$ at $z$ is faithful.
+Since $y$ is the torus-invariant point of $Y$, this is equivalent to faithfulness of all residual representations $\bigoplus\O_{Y^\can}(D'_i)$, which by Lemma \ref{lem:lb}, holds exactly when the $D_i'$ generate $\Cl(Y)$. \end{proof}